Introduction to Mid Wales Area Statement

 There will be opportunities for financial support to deliver projects and ideas through Natural Resources Wales’ grant funding system.
 Please contact us for further details of the current grants available, or see NRW’s grants page.

 The Area Statement takes an evidence-based approach.
 We need to continue to build our evidence base for Mid Wales, to enable better decision making for the future.
-Gaps in evidence can be reviewed and added to through working together and using all available data to further the objective of each theme.
+Gaps in that evidence can then be plugged by working together, using available data to further the objectives of each theme.

 We will also be holding further events and conversations around each of the Mid Wales themes.
 If you are already on our mailing list, you will be contacted about these.
 If you would like to be added to this list, please email firstname.lastname@example.org